The Neat and Tidy Man

 • As a makeshift napkin.

-• To dry your hands in the absence of paper towels in a public bathroom.
+• To dry your hands in the absence of paper towels in a public restroom.

 • To wipe minor spills from ties and clothes.